MTASZTAKI/ApertusVR/README.md

 the same things at the same time.

-ApertusVR has set-in-stone interfaces, language bindings and disjunct libraries therefore it is easily embeddable to an existing development on any platform.
+ApertusVR has set-in-stone interfaces, language bindings and disjunct libraries therefore it is easily embeddable to an existing development.

 ## How to use
 ### From Source